Chase Freedom Unlimited® review

 What credit score should I have?

-A good to excellent credit score of 690 or higher will increase the chances of your application’s approval.
+A good to excellent credit score will increase the chances of your application being approved.

 I got the card.
 Now what?